-Parts Per Billion (ppb): One part per billion is comparable
+Parts Per Billion (ppb): One part per billion is comparable to one penny in \$10,000,000.

-to one penny in \$10,000,000.
 Parts Per Million (ppm): One part per million is comparable to one penny in \$10,000.

-DEFINITIONS Action Level: Concentration of a contaminant which, if exceeded, triggers treatment or other or hex chrome.
+Action Level: Concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.